CommerceRack/anycommerce/zephyrpaintball_readme.txt

 	1 html block -> will be formatted as html.
 Is it's own key.	(.%page.htmllinks)**

 * This text block uses revealation.
 ** Be sure to validate your html, one mismatched tag could have disasterous results.
+These HTML inputs also have code to convert legacy links to app-friendly links.